judoole/monitorino/README.md

 Webapp Healthcheck
 ==================

-A easy pluggable Java monitor/healthcheck for your webapp.
+An easy pluggable Java monitor/healthcheck for your webapp.

 Ever been in the situation where you would like to run **diagnostics** on your webapp?
 Or see some of the **properties** the application uses?
 Maybe even run the diagnostics **scheduled** and receive **alerts** when something is not how it is supposed to be?